Arcade setup: how do I configure an OAuth provider for Google Workspace so each user connects their own account?

 What You Need:

-• Arcade account & API key
+• An Arcade account and API key to talk to the MCP runtime.

 Expanded Explanation: